 Please make sure Enable iterative calculation check box was selected before you set maximum iterations and maximum change.
 The higher the number of iterations, the more time Excel will need to recalculate a worksheet.
 The smaller the maximum amount of change, the more accurate the result and the more time Excel needs to recalculate a worksheet.

-12. No Easy Way to Rename Multiple Worksheets
+12. Limited Ways to Rename Multiple Excel Worksheets

 Sometimes, we need to insert multiple worksheets.
 What will you do to rename all of those worksheets?
 Use Rename command to rename them one by one?
 What if you have to rename 100 worksheets?
 It will take you a lot of time to finish the task.
 Luckily, we can use the VBA code for renaming multiple worksheets.